List of patrol vessels of the United States Navy: Patrol craft (PC)

 The following submarine chasers were 173/174 feet long and used the PC designation.
 The large missing sections of these numbers for the most part come from the sharing of the same number sequence with the 110-foot submarine chasers that used the SC designation and the 134-foot patrol craft sweepers that used the PCS designation.
-This number sequence would end in 1964, and then restart with '1' for the Cyclone-class costal patrol craft.
+This number sequence would end in 1964, and then restart with '1' for the Cyclone-class coastal patrol craft.